 What Does Primer Bulb Look Like?

-Primer bulbs are made from a durable rubber, however they are usually recessed into the air filter housing to protect them from damage.
+Primer bulbs are made from durable rubber, however, they are usually recessed into the air filter housing to protect them from damage.

 The primer bulb is held in place using a plastic keeper ring.

-As auto choke is only fitted to higher end mowers, manufacturers usually proudly display a badge “Auto Choke”.
+As auto choke is a selling feature, manufacturers usually proudly display a badge “Auto Choke”.

 How To Use The Primer Bulb?

-Replacement bulbs are available are are easy to replace.
+Replacement bulbs are available are easy to replace.
 Remove the keeper ring and remove the bulb.
+I cover the whole repair in this video here.

 When To Use The Primer Bulb